dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SNV_germline/Pages/SNV_germline-step-comhet.rst

 A compound heterozygous pair is defined for each pair of variants and for each gene.
 If a variant forms a compound heterozygous pair on two or more genes, the output will have a corresponding number of ``cmpHet`` entries.
-Compound heterozygous pairs not always share transcripts, and shared transcript for each pair are listed as additional information in the ``transcript`` field.
+Compound heterozygous pairs do not always share transcripts, and shared transcript for each pair are listed as additional information in the ``transcript`` field.

 Phase
 -----